FOREX-Euro dips to 4-month low as Greek impasse fans exit worry

 By Hideyuki Sano

-TOKYO, May 15 (Reuters) - The euro slipped to a four-month low against the dollar on Tuesday as a political stalemate in Greece stoked fear the country may renege on bailout pledges made to international creditors and exit the currency bloc.
+TOKYO, May 15 (Reuters) - The euro slipped to a four-month low against the dollar on Tuesday as political impasse in Greece raised worry the country may renege on bailout pledges and exit the currency bloc.

 Concerns about slowing Chinese and global growth also drove down higher-yielding currencies and boosted the safe-haven dollar and yen, with the Australian dollar flirting with a five-month low against the U.S. currency.